mrajeev08/popcompr/README.md

 ### Refactoring existing functions
 - use a unified naming system so that you can programitcally decide what to plot and also parse labels (i.e. data contract)
+- wrap example pop rasters into a function (or get them using httr)
 - right now, defaults to a memory safe aggregation method using chunks regardless of raster size.
   - benchmark to see when single calls are faster
   - programatically decide when to do it the memory safe way (using `raster::canProcessInMemory`)
+  - make sure that the template is also memory safe (and export that fun/let users put in their own template?)
 - warn/error if extents don't match by at least xx% between population rasters or shapefiles
 - don't make the user parallelize, but instead use future?
 - multithreaded downloads?